sudhanshu-j/TaskMaster/README.md

 1. **Adding Tasks:**

-    - Type your task into the input field and press Enter or click the "Add Task" button.
+    - Type your task into the input field and press Enter.

 3. **Marking Tasks as Completed:**